qwx9/notes/net/algorithms/text/exact.index.md

 Since suffixes were ordered alphabetically, the set of suffixes of a prefix must necessarily be consecutive.

-To determine if a word W is contained in S, we find its interval in SA, which will be 0 if it isn't.
+To determine if a word P is contained in S, we find its interval in SA, which will be 0 if it isn't.
 Since SA is ordered, we can simply use binary search, this time one for the lower bound, and one for the upper bound.

-	W = bac
+	P = bac
 	We need the interval in SA with b as a prefix.
 	First b is looked for in SA, starting from the middle.
 	The next character in alphabetical order is c.